wiedld/reactive-rover/client/README.md

 * Generators and function calls hit the macrotask queue (JS event loop).
 Therefore, non-blocking.

 * Redux-sagas is a state management lib that forces you to use mostly macrotasks, but require that you conceptualize state management based on atomicity.
 You start with a series of interconnected tasks which manage state.
 Break up these tasks into units, based upon what state updates can be rolled back (i.e. application of an inverse change).
 Then each task may be called concurrently.
 Set watchers (and error handlers), such that when one of the tasks fail, the interconnected tasks are rolled back.
 In this way state management is clean without serialization required in how state changes hit the centralized store, or in how you write your code.
-Background on sagas: https://redux-saga.js.org/docs/introduction/SagaBackground.html (Note: redux-sagas also use the abstracted concepts fork, join, spawn, etc.)
+Background on sagas: https://redux-saga.js.org/docs/introduction/SagaBackground.html (Note: redux-sagas also use the abstracted concepts fork, spawn, etc.)

 * All of the above is about state management over a centralized source of truth in your frontend.
 How about the state management across the DOM, with react hooks, without the state centralization?
 (See approach #2 below.
 Experimentation is my friend.)